henesy/runez/README.md

 # Runez

-An absolutely awful compression format for utf-8 text.
+An absolutely awful, but (probably) lossless, compression format for utf-8 text.

 This was implemented as a proof of concept to an idea discussed over coffee with a friend.